AldoDale/MarKUS/README.md

 #arguments

 #  - x = data.frame with a "sample" column with sample names and a "kmer_txt" column
 #        with the path to the k-mers .txt files.
-The dataframe is created by the function           count_kmers()
+The dataframe is created by the function count_kmers().

 #  - data = a data.frame with the metadata.
 It must have a "sample" column (identical to the x data.frame column).

-#  - group = the name of the metadata column to use as grouping factor
+#  - group = the name of the metadata column to use as grouping factor.

-#  - min_occurrence = the minimum number of samples the k-mers must be present in to be         kept
+#  - min_occurrence = the minimum number of samples the k-mers must be present in to be kept.

 ```